henkelmax/mod-update-plugin/readme.md

 }
 ```

-Running the gradle task `forgeUpdate` uploads this update to your server.
+Running the gradle task `modUpdate` uploads this update to your server.